-Zero hour contracts do not guarantee you any work.
+Zero-hours contracts do not guarantee you any work.
 Sometimes, they can be useful.
 You have the freedom to work flexibly, without fixed hours.
 But your income may change from week to week.
 This can make it hard to plan and more difficult to claim Housing Benefit.

 Your employer will ask you what hours you can work.
-You will probably get 1 week’s notice (or less) and you may not get paid breaks.
+You will probably get 1 week’s notice or less and you may not get paid breaks.
 You do not have to accept the work, but you must do it if you say you will.

 You can have zero-hours contracts with different employers at the same time.